Pediatric ENT

 Treatment

-- Treatment may include lifestyle adjustments, CPAP therapy, or minor surgical procedures.
+- Treatment may include lifestyle adjustments, CPAP therapy, or surgical procedures.

 - Addressing sleep apnea improves sleep quality and overall health.
 So when you’re looking at pediatric patients who snore, be aware that some may actually suffer from sleep apnea.

-If you suspect a child has sleep apnea, consult a pediatric ENT specialist for proper diagnosis and evaluation.
+If you suspect a child has sleep apnea, consult an ENT specialist for proper diagnosis and evaluation.

 Pediatric Tonsillitis